Delays in Spiking Neural Networks: A State Space Model Approach: Abstract

 \section{Abstract}

-Spiking neural networks (SNNs) are biologically inspired, event-driven models that are suitable for processing temporal data and offer energy-efficient computation when implemented on neuromorphic hardware.
+Spiking neural networks (SNNs) are biologically inspired, event-driven models suited for temporal data processing and energy-efficient neuromorphic computing.
 In SNNs, richer neuronal dynamic allows capturing more complex temporal dependencies, with delays playing a crucial role by allowing past inputs to directly influence present spiking behavior.
 We propose a general framework for incorporating delays into SNNs through additional state variables.
 The proposed mechanism enables each neuron to access a finite temporal input history.
-The framework is agnostic to neuron models and hence can be seamlessly integrated into standard spiking neuron models such as LIF and adLIF.
+The framework is agnostic to neuron models and hence can be seamlessly integrated into standard spiking neuron models such as Leaky Integrate-and-Fire (LIF) and Adaptive LIF (adLIF).
 We analyze how the duration of the delays and the learnable parameters associated with them affect the performance.
 We investigate the trade-offs in the network architecture due to additional state variables introduced by the delay mechanism.
-Experiments on the Spiking Heidelberg Digits (SHD) dataset show that the proposed mechanism matches the performance of existing delay-based SNNs while remaining computationally efficient.
-Moreover, the results illustrate that the incorporation of delays may substantially improve performance in smaller networks.
+Experiments on the Spiking Heidelberg Digits (SHD) dataset show that the proposed mechanism matches existing delay-based SNNs in performance while remaining computationally efficient, with particular gains in smaller networks.
 Code available at \url{https://github.com/sannkka/Modeling-State-Delays-in-SNNs}.